C++ Math fdim

 Return value

-It returns the positive difference between x and y.
+It calculates the absolute value of the difference between x and y.

 Example 1